Bobby Kim: Dr. Reggae and I Am A Singer

 After he finished high school, he made a group called Dr. Reggae and introduced Reggae music to Korea for the first time.
 At that time, only two members were active, so it was known as a duet.
 However, it was actually seven members at first.
 Bobby Kim was not as successful when he was a part of Dr. Reggae.
 After Dr. Reggae disbanded, he became a vocal trainer for hip hop singers and taught singing and rapping techniques.
 He was nicknamed "Reggae hip hop's godfather".
 He also wrote songs for singers such as Drunken Tiger, Leessang, and Dynamic Duo.

 His songs showed a unique rhythm.
 After his colleagues listened to his music, they suggested he sing his own songs.
 Therefore, he produced his debut album called Beat Within my Soul.

 On 11 September 2011, he appeared during the sixth session of the show I Am a Singer, but he was voted off at the eleventh session, which was on 1 January 2012.

 Controversy

 Kim was accused of sexually harassing a flight attendant and creating a disturbance while drunk on a flight from Korea to the United States in January 2015.
 Kim stopped appearing in all television shows, including the TV Art Stage.
 On June 11, 2015, Incheon District Court's Judge, Shim Dong-young, issued Kim with a fine of 4 million Won, and ordered him to complete a 40-hour sexual violence educational program for infringing upon an aviation law and for forcibly harassing an airline employee.

 Personal life

 On May 5, 2022, Bobby Kim announced plans to marry his non-celebrity girlfriend on June 10 at a church in Seoul, with family and close acquaintances.
+Kim welcomed a daughter on June 18, 2026.